-Turning Semi Trucks Can Cause Serious Accidents
+Do Turning Semi Trucks Cause Serious Accidents?

-Dangers Posed by Truck Turns in Chicago
+What Are Dangers Posed by Truck Turns in Chicago?

-As the truck swings left, it may not be clear of the semi's intention to turn right and rather may look like a late attempt to change lanes.
-When this occurs, some drivers may be fooled into thinking the right lane is now clear and may proceed forward, placing their car between the semi truck and the right curb and in the path of travel once the semi begins to turn.
-When an impact occurs between a car and a semi in this manner, it is often called a squeeze play accident because the car is squeezed between the trailer of the truck and the curb, potentially leading to serious damage to the vehicle and possibly serious injuries to the passengers of a car.
+As the truck swings left, it may not be clear of the semi's intention to turn right.
+Rather, it may look like a late attempt to change lanes.
+When this occurs, some drivers may be fooled into thinking the right lane is now clear and may proceed forward.
+This move places the car between the semi truck and the right curb, and in the path of travel once the semi begins to turn.
+When an impact occurs between a car and a semi in this manner, it is often called a squeeze play accident.
+This is because the car is squeezed between the trailer of the truck and the curb.
+The collision can potentially lead to serious damage to the vehicle and possibly serious injuries to the passengers of a car.

 Who is to Blame for a Wide Turn Truck Accident?

 National trucking laws and the laws in Illinois require all drivers to act in a safe and careful manner when behind the wheel.
 In addition to the basic requirements of all motorists, commercial truckers have additional rules and regulations.
 These determine how they must act in certain situations.
 The laws impose a duty on each trucker to act in accordance with these rules.
 They should not risk the safety of others.

 In many cases, the driver of the truck, the owner of the truck, or even the company that the trucker works for may be held legally liable for any damages that result from an accident.
 This can include the medical bills incurred by all those affected in the crash as well as other damages.
 For example, a loss of income due to time off from work for treatment and recovery.